Order of the Golden Age: Origins (1881–1888)

-The Order originated in 1881 when Rev. Henry John Williams (younger brother of Howard Williams, later an influence and founder of the Humanitarian League) outlined a devotional fellowship, the Order of the Companions of the Golden Age, commemorating James the Less and guided by the motto Non nocebunt et non occident ("They will not harm and they will not kill").
-A first general meeting on 8 September 1881 at Brympton, Somerset, elected Williams as president, with R. Bailey Walker as vice-president and Frederick L. Catcheside as treasurer, and the society was formally constituted the following year.
+The Order originated in 1881 when Rev. Henry John Williams (younger brother of Howard Williams, later an influence on, and founder of, the Humanitarian League) outlined a devotional fellowship, the Order of the Companions of the Golden Age, commemorating James the Less and guided by the motto Non nocebunt et non occident ("They will not harm and they will not kill").
+A first general meeting on 8 September 1881 at Brympton, Somerset, elected Williams as president, with R. Bailey Walker as vice-president and Frederick L. Catcheside as treasurer.
+The society was formally constituted the following year.

 By 1888, the Order appeared defunct.
 Contemporary accounts cited insufficient funds as the reason it became inactive.
-Later materials from the revived organisation acknowledged the 1881 conception but treated 1895 as the effective starting point.
+Later material from the revived organisation acknowledged the 1881 conception but treated 1895 as the effective starting point.